OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Overview

 [FreeSurfer](http://freesurfer.net/) is software package to analyze the MRI images of human brains.
-Here, we introdue you to the `fsurf` workflow that utlizes freesurfer.  `fsurf` is a complete pipe-line for the brain image analysis on distributed high throughput computing platform.
+Here, we introdue the `fsurf` workflow that utlizes FreeSurfer.  `fsurf` is a complete pipeline for the brain image analysis on distributed high throughput computing platform.
 The advantages of using  `fsurf` are

-     (1) No need to worry about the job schedular ( on OSG, no need of writing the condor job description files) (2) Provides a complete pipe-line to analyze the MRI image (3) No need to worry about the data transfers
+     (1) No need to worry about the job scheduler
+     (2) Provides a complete pipeline to analyze the MRI image (3) No need to worry about the data transfers
      (4) Perfom analysis on multiple subjects via distributed high throughput computing